 How do we make our online information accessible?

-This accessibility policy applies to the following websites for Healthwatch [INSERT NAME]
+This accessibility policy applies to the following websites for Healthwatch Greenwich

-[INSERT WEBSITE ADDRESS]
+Healthwatch Greenwich | Your spotlight on health and social care services

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: